programacion-bucle-dowhile

 The DO-WHILE loop is the “sibling” of the WHILE loop, and its operation is very similar.

-The difference is that in the DO-WHILE loop the condition is checked after executing the body of the loop.
+The difference is that in the DO-WHILE loop the condition is checked after executing the loop body.
 Therefore, the loop executes at least once.

 programacion-bucle-do-while